 How the marital standard living may apply to your situation is not black or white.
 Once again, to get answers for your specific situation requires a private consultation with an experienced family law attorney and representation.

-How to avoid paying alimony that is too much and for too long when the receiving spouse refuses to work.
+How to avoid paying alimony when the supported spouse refuses to work

-How to avoid paying alimony when the spouse who wants it does not have a need for alimony.
+How to avoid paying alimony when the supported spouse does not have a "need"

 In addition, third parties, such as parents as one example, may pay the alimony seeking spouse’s expenses.
 This payment, when recurring, triggers the question whether that spouse has a reduced need for alimony, even if that spouse is not employed.

 Family Code section 4320 requires the court to consider many relevant circumstances

 The court must do this when it evaluates alimony amount and duration.
 A spouse should not assume that analysis begins and ends with income.